-Irregular heartbeat strong predictor of decline in people at risk of heart diseaseFebruary 27th, 2012 in Cardiology /
+Irregular heartbeat strong predictor of decline in people at risk of heart diseaseFebruary 27, 2012 in Medicine & Health / Cardiology

 An irregular heartbeat -- atrial fibrillation -- is a strong predictor of cognitive decline and the loss of independence in daily activities in older people at risk of cardiovascular disease, according to a study in CMAJ (Canadian Medical Association Journal).

 Researchers sought to understand whether there was an association between an irregular heartbeat and the loss of mental and physical functions in people at risk of cardiovascular disease.
 They looked at data from two randomized controlled trials: the ONTARGET and TRANSCEND trials, which involved 31 506 patients from 733 centres in 40 countries.

 Participants were aged 55 years or older, with cardiovascular disease or diabetes and some organ damage from the disease.

 The results of previous studies on the link between atrial fibrillation and cognitive decline have been inconsistent, and few of the studies have looked at the relationship with ability to function independently.